omidbazgirTTU/UDS-projection/README.md

 # UDS-projection
+This project is designed to evaluate stationarity between drug descriptors and drug responses of the GDSC dataset.
 ## This project is coded in R.

 1) Lets compute the pairwise drug distance-- this paper provides a review of similarity measures https://iopscience.iop.org/article/10.1088/1742-6596/892/1/012015